pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Gatsby Wordpress/intro.md

 ---
 id: "gatsby-wordpress-intro"
-title: "Introduction And "
+title: "Introduction"
 slug: "/Frontend Starters/Gatsby Wordpress/Introduction"
 ---

 ## Before You Begin

-The Pantheon `gatsby-wordpress-starter` uses Gatsby v4 and has been tested using nodejs v16 with npm v8.
+The Pantheon `gatsby-wordpress-starter` uses Gatsby v4 and has been tested using [nodejs v16 with npm v8](https://nodejs.org/en/download/).
 You may want to install the gatsby cli globally, or [use `npx`](https://www.npmjs.com/package/npx)

 ## Why Use The Gatsby WordPress Starter?